5 Races on 5 evenings

 This is a fun, casual series.
 It’s a great excuse to get a group of friends together, meet other paddlers, and do something healthy after work.
 We have prize categories for those who are competitive, but we also welcome anyone who simply wants to try something a little more challenging than a float; the Chena River is an excellent place to sharpen your paddling skills and get faster.
 These are FREE events.
+Reserve a spot on Facebook.
 Come join us!

 Race Start: 7:00 pm

-All races Put In at Graehl Landing, Front Street, Fairbanks, in front of Pro Music.
+Most races Put In at Graehl Landing, Front Street, Fairbanks, in front of Pro Music.
+See Facebook for the most up to date information.
 (River miles listed below are approximate.)